What can we help you with?

 Do you have boards on monday.com that organize separate projects and tasks but still contain information directly related to each other?

-Cross-board automation recipes offer the ability for boards to interact by allowing an action in one board to trigger an action in a completely separate board.
-Many of these recipes will also link connected items across boards.
-These automation recipes add a new layer to team collaboration and allow your team to manage interrelated projects seamlessly and cohesively. 🌟
+Many of these templates will also link connected items across boards.
+These automation templates add a new layer to team collaboration and allow your team to manage interrelated projects seamlessly and cohesively.

 How to add a custom automation